GooseyHonker/RecursiveSimplicity/README.md

 Assumptions and interpretations may change as the work develops.

-Any applications drawn from these notes are tentative and require further validation.
+Any applications drawn from this repository are tentative and require further validation.

 Proceed with caution and feel free to question or critique every point.